gvwilson/sensibleadventures/cloudherd/new.md

 Thokmay stirred.
 "Thank you," he said quietly.

-"You're welcome...
-Your Highness."
+"You're welcome... most respected."
 Noxy tossed some scraps of bark on the fire as she added the last phrase.

 "I'm sorry for not telling you sooner," the prince said.
 "But we didn't know who we could trust."